 Before Facelift Surgery

-Dr. Hashemian will evaluate your medical history in order to determine your overall health and will discuss with you how your face can look and what you can expect from surgery.
+Dr. Hashemian will evaluate your medical history to determine your overall health.
+He will discuss with you how your face can look and what you can expect from surgery.
 Our objective is to create a natural appearance that is pleasing to you.
 Photographs and computer imaging are performed to determine the amount of improvement after surgery.